-- □ Delete table definitions for tables that have been removed from the library. - □ Produce a report that lists the changes made by the procedure or the changes that will be made when the procedure is executed. - □ Operate on a subset of the tables in a library.
+- Delete metadata for tables that have been removed from the library. - Produce a report that lists the changes made by the procedure or the potential changes that will be made when the procedure is executed. - Operate on a subset of the tables in a library.

-Note: For detailed information about PROC METALIB and its syntax, see "METALIB Procedure" in SAS Language Interfaces to Metadata. $\triangle$
+Note: For detailed information about the procedure, see "METALIB Procedure" in SAS Language Interfaces to Metadata.

-Note: PROC METALIB cannot work with a library whose metadata is defined by using the Pre-assigned Library resource template.
-When pre-assigning a library, be sure to choose the resource template specific to the type of data source library you are creating and select the This library is pre-assigned check box.
+Note: PROC METALIB cannot work with a library that is registered with the Preassigned Library resource template.
+When pre-assigning a library, be sure to choose the resource template specific to the type of data source library that you are creating and select the This library is pre-assigned check box.
 Do not use the specialized Pre-Assigned Library template.
-Also, if the library is pre-assigned and you run the PROC METALIB in a Foundation SAS session, you must make sure the library is allocated by either submitting a LIBNAME statement for the library in that SAS session, or by using the METAAUTORESOURCES option to access the library through a SAS server to which the library is assigned. $\triangle$
+Also, if the library is pre-assigned and you run the PROC METALIB in a Foundation SAS session, you must make sure the library is allocated by either submitting a LIBNAME statement for the library in that SAS session, or by using the METAAUTORESOURCES option to access the library through a SAS server to which the library is assigned.